roachhd/roachhd.github.io/about/me/as-a-kid/index.md

       <ul>
         <li>Boys have cootees.</li>
         <li>My 64kB <a hreg="https://en.m.wikipedia.org/wiki/Commodore_64" target="_blank">Commodore 64</a> had superior  technology!</li>
-        </li>You should never wake a sleepwalker.
+        <li>You should never wake a sleepwalker.
 The shock will kill them.</li>

       </ul>